 As part of the events and activities taking place around the state, many of WA’s recognisable landmarks will be illuminated in orange, serving as a visual reminder that stopping violence against women is a whole of community effort.

-Find out how you can get involved via our Community Kit on this page.
+Find out how you can get involved via our Community Kit.